Elevating the insights of climate justice leaders advancing equitable, community-based solutions to the climate crisis.

 (Memphis, TN)

-Memphis Community Against Pollution will complete a short documentary on their campaign defeating Valero Energy Corporation’s and Plains All American’s multi-billion-dollar crude oil Byhalia Pipeline in 2020-2021.
-It will include clips of pivotal moments, interviews with land owners who were sued by the oil companies and key participants, and insights for communities currently fighting against pipelines.
+Memphis Community Against Pollution will complete a report on their campaign defeating Valero Energy Corporation’s and Plains All American’s multi-billion-dollar crude oil Byhalia Pipeline in 2020-2021.
+It includes pivotal moments, interviews with land owners who were sued by the oil companies and key participants, and insights for communities currently fighting against pipelines.
 It will document the campaign from the beginning of the proposal to the end, focusing on strategy and key moments that allowed them to build momentum and coalitions, the roadblocks they encountered, and how they were able to pivot successfully.
+MCAP's story is further explored in this Lab update.

 People’s Justice Council